Convergence of trees with a given degree sequence and of their associated laminations: Lamination-valued processes

 Indeed, in the setting of Lemma \ref{lem:ghcv}, for $\omega \subset \{0,\ldots, q \}$ such that $\Xi_{q}(\omega)$ and $\Xi_{q,n}(\omega)$ are not empty, observe that $T_{\omega,n}$ and $T_{\omega}$ are distributed as exponential random variables of respective parameters $\ell(e_{\omega, n})$ and $\ell(e_{\omega})$.
 Then, it is a simple exercise to check that (\ref{Eqtimes}) implies the statement of Lemma \ref{lem:ghcv} (ii) and therefore our result.

 Let us then prove (\ref{Eqtimes}).
-Observe that (\ref{Eqtimes}) is clear when $T_{\omega}=\infty$.
+Observe that (\ref{Eqtimes}) is clear for the $\omega$'s such that $T_{\omega}=\infty$.
 Indeed, if $T_{\omega, n}$ was bounded by some $K > 0$ along a subsequence then by (\ref{D12}) the sequence of associated chords would converge (up to taking again a subsequence) toward a chord which would appear in the continuous lamination-valued process before time $K$.
-Furthermore, this sequence of chords cannot degenerate into a point, since this point would be a leaf (or the root) of $\cT^{(q)}$ and $T_{\omega,n}<\infty$ for any singleton $\omega$.
+Furthermore, this sequence of chords cannot degenerate into a point, since this point would be a leaf (or the root) of $\cT^{(q)}$ and $T_{\omega}<\infty$ for any singleton $\omega$.
 Therefore, we only have to focus on the case $T_{\omega}<\infty$.